EE (telecommunications): 2012 to 2014: Rebranding to EE

-2015: acquisition by BT
+2014 to present: Acquisition by BT

-During 2014, Orange S.A. and Deutsche Telekom were reported to be considering options to sell EE or divest it through an initial public offering.
-On 15 December 2014, BT Group confirmed that it had entered into exclusive talks to buy EE for £12.5 billion.
+During 2014, Deutsche Telekom and Orange S.A. were reported to be considering options to sell EE or divest it through an initial public offering.
+On 15 December 2014, BT confirmed it had entered into exclusive talks to buy EE for £12.5 billion.
 On 5 February 2015, BT confirmed it would be acquiring EE for £12.5 billion; subject to regulatory approval, and received final unconditional approval by the Competition and Markets Authority on 15 January 2016.
 The deal was completed on 29 January 2016 with Deutsche Telekom now owning 12% of BT, while Orange owns 4%.

-On 1 February 2016, BT Group announced that EE will become a new consumer division within the wider group, alongside BT Consumer.
+On 1 February 2016, BT announced that EE will become a new consumer division within the wider group, alongside BT Consumer.
 It will serve customers with mobile services, broadband and TV, and also continue to deliver the Emergency Services Network contract which was awarded to EE in late 2015.
 EE's business division was brought together with BT Business and the UK-focused operations of BT Global Services to form a new BT Business and Public Sector division with around £5bn of revenues.
 Another new division, BT Wholesale and Ventures, comprised the BT Wholesale division along with EE's MVNO business as well as some specialist businesses such as Fleet, Payphones and Directories.
 Gerry McQuade, currently Chief Sales and Marketing Officer, Business at EE, will be its CEO.

-On 28 July 2017, BT announced organisational changes to "simplify its operating model, strengthen accountabilities and accelerate its transformation" and brought together its BT Consumer and EE divisions into a new unified BT Consumer division that operates three brands – BT, EE and Plusnet.
+On 28 July 2017, BT announced organisational changes to "simplify its operating model, strengthen accountabilities and accelerate its transformation" and involves bringing together its BT Consumer and EE divisions into a new unified BT Consumer division that will operate across three brands – BT, EE, and Plusnet.
 This took effect on 1 April 2018.